Esri/generator-esri-appbuilder-js/README.md

 Currently the app generator doesn't do much other than install some project files (`package.json`, `.jshintrc`, etc) and ensure required subfolders (like `widgets`) exist.
 The subgenerators do most of the work.

 1. Navigate into either `stemapp` or `builder/apps/[appId]` under your local Web AppBuilder installation
-2. Run the generator with `yo arcgis-webappbuilder`
+2. Run the generator with `yo esri-appbuilder-js`
 3. Answer the man's questions!

 |Prompt|Description|Default|